8 Credit Card Offers That Could Backfire Later

-However, setting up an installment agreement is more difficult if your debt is higher or you are looking to pay less than what you owe.
+Setting up an installment agreement is more difficult if your debt is higher or you are looking to pay less than what you owe.
 The financial disclosure the IRS requires is complicated and can be tricky for the average person to complete.
-A tax debt resolution service can help you complete disclosures forms and will help you set up monthly payments that you can afford.
+A tax debt resolution service can help you complete the disclosures forms correctly to avoid potential issues as you set up your IA.

 If you’re currently enrolled in an IRS installment agreement and you come into some extra cash, it’s a good idea to make any extra payment.
 The IRS allows you to pay off all or just an extra portion of your Installment Plan.
 Doing so will get you out of tax debt faster and, as a result, minimize interest and penalties.

-Our resident tax expert, Jacob Dayan, does warn that you want to make sure you’re making an extra payment instead of permanently adjusting your monthly payments.
+Our resident tax expert, Jacob Dayan, CEO and co-founder of Community Tax and Finance Pal, does warn that you want to make sure you’re making an extra payment instead of permanently adjusting your monthly payments.

 From there, simply follow the prompts to receive confirmation that your extra payment has processed.
 Make sure to print the confirmation for your records in case there’s any issue in the future.